 - 1. In Edit mode, open the Detail group. - 2.
 Select Clarity. - 3.
 Drag the Strength slider to the right for greater clarity, or to the left for reverse clarity. - 4.
-Do one of the following: - Click Done to apply your changes and close the tool. - Click Cancel to discard all changes and close the tool.

-You can also type a number into the number box and incrementally make precise adjustments.

-You can use the Gradient Tool to transition this effect across specific areas of your image.
+Do one of the following: - Click Done to apply your changes and close the tool. - Click Cancel to discard all changes and close the tool. - You can also type a number into the number box and incrementally make precise adjustments. - You can right-click a slider to reset to the default value. - You can use the Edit Brush to paint this effect onto specific areas of your image. - You can use the Gradient tool to transition this effect across specific areas of your image. - You can use the Radial Gradient tool to apply effects around, or directly to, a center point.

-Chapter 6: 365 Mode
+Chapter 7: 365 Mode